benrbray/prosemirror-math/README.md

 - [ ] Smart backspace for block math
 - [ ] Delete empty math block on backspace
 - [ ] Support a render callback function, allowing use of MathJax / MathLive instead of KaTeX
+- [ ] Write as many tests as possible